 You can use the vxconfigrestore utility to restore or recreate a disk group from its configuration backup.
-The restoration process has two stages: precommit and commit.
-In the precommit stage, you can examine the configuration of the disk group that would be restored from the backup.
+The restoration process consists of a precommit operation followed by a commit operation.
+At the precommit stage, you can examine the configuration of the disk group that would be restored from the backup.
 The actual disk group configuration is not permanently restored until you choose to commit the changes.

-Note: None of the disks or VxVM objects in the disk group may be open or in use by any application while the restoration is being performed.
+Warning: None of the disks or VxVM objects in the disk group may be open or in use by any application while the restoration is being performed.

-You can choose whether or not any corrupted disk headers are to be reinstalled at this stage.
+You can choose whether or not any corrupted disk headers are to be reinstalled at the precommit stage.
 If any of the disks' private region headers are invalid, restoration may not be possible without reinstalling the headers for the affected disks.